 What is Dual Credit in Washington?

-Dual credit is an opportunity for a high school student to prepare for and gain experience for college while in high school.
+Dual credit is an opportunity for a high school student to prepare for and gain experience for college while in high school and the potential to earn high school and college credit.
 It is one form of advanced high school coursework, among others, including advanced high school courses and honors programs.

-There are two types of dual credit programs in Washington:
+There are three types of dual credit programs in Washington:

-- Concurrent enrollment programs provide an opportunity for students to enroll both in high school and college.
-Credit is earned at the same time for the college course from a college or university and recorded on a student’s high school transcript as high school credit.
-In Washington, concurrent enrollment programs include Running Start, College in the High School and CTE Dual Credit.
+- Concurrent enrollment programs provide an opportunity for students to enroll in a college course for both high school and college.
+Credit is earned at the same time for the college course from a college or university and recorded on a student’s high school transcript as high school credit and on the college transcript as college credit.
+A concurrent enrollment course may be either academic or professional technical.
+In Washington, the concurrent enrollment programs are Running Start and College in the High School.
 For FAQs on concurrent enrollment programs, click here.

 There are six dual credit programs in Washington: